bb-io/MicrosoftSharePoint/README.md

 1. Navigate to apps and search for Microsoft SharePoint.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My organization'.
-4. Fill in the display name of your site e.g. 'My communication site'.
+4. Fill in the URL of your site e.g. 'https://MyCommunicationSite.sharepoint.com/sites/Testwebsite'.
 5. Click _Authorize connection_.
 6. Follow the instructions that Microsoft gives you, authorizing Blackbird.io to act on your behalf.
 7. When you return to Blackbird, confirm that the connection has appeared and the status is _Connected_.